ocharles/blog/posts/2013-12-05-24-days-of-hackage-scotty.md

 ---
-title: 24 Days of Hackage: scotty
+title: "24 Days of Hackage: scotty"
 ---

 A fairly new movement in the web programming scene is to build web sites using